renloe/DatingApp/Commands and notes.md

 - AngularTools is a Visual Studio Code extension with a collection of tools for exploring an Angular project, help you with documenting, reverse engineering a project or help when refactoring.

+### Bookmarks - Alessandro Fragnani

+- Mark lines and jump to them

 <br><br>

 ---